 Humana may conduct prepayment reviews of claims as required or allowed by applicable law and may request medical records, itemized bills, invoices or other substantiating documentation to support the charges billed.
-Healthcare professionals are asked to send copies of requested documentation within 30 days of the request or within the appropriate federal and/or state guidelines.
-For information on payment for copying fees, please refer to your Humana participation agreement or the Humana PPI medical records management policy.
+Healthcare providers are asked to send copies of requested documentation within 30 days of the request or within the appropriate federal and/or state guidelines.
+For information on payment for copying fees, please refer to your Humana participation agreement or the Humana PPI Medical Records Management Policy.

-Healthcare professionals can submit requested documentation to Humana via mail, fax, upload or via an electronic medical records system.
+Healthcare providers can submit requested documentation to Humana via mail, fax, upload or an electronic medical records system.
 For faster adjudication of claims, the requested information should be uploaded.
-Details on submission methods can be found in the Humana PPI medical records management policy.
+Details on submission methods can be found in the Humana PPI Medical Records Management Policy.

-Healthcare professionals who do not submit the requested documentation may receive a technical denial which will result in the claim being denied until all information necessary to adjudicate the claim is received.
-Please refer to the Humana PPI technical denial policy for further details and time frames for submitting necessary information.
+Healthcare providers who do not submit the requested medical record documentation may receive a technical denial, which will result in the claim being denied until all information necessary to adjudicate the claim is received.
+Please refer to the Humana PPI Technical Denial Policy for further details and time frames for submitting information.